potestiolab/canvas/README.md

 |-------------------|---------------------|
 ```

-* **`Number of Cores (MPI-version ONLY)`** **(default: maximum number possible)**: Integer number corresponding at the number of cores for parallelizing _block-MPI.py_ script.
-It goes between 1 and the maximum number of available cores present in the laptop/cluster, otherwise an error is returned.
-Default value: maxiumum number of available cores present in the laptop/cluster.
+* **`Number of Cores (MPI-version ONLY)`** **(default: maximum number possible)**: This is a mandatory argument (`-n/--ncpu`) that determines the number of CPUs used for parallelizing _block-MPI.py_ script.
+By default, the code will automatically utilize the maximum number of available cores in a single node of your laptop or cluster for parallelization.
+This means that if the `-n/--ncpu` option is not set the code will distribute the computational workload across all the available cores for efficient processing.
+However, if you want to manually specify the number of CPUs to be used, you can provide the `-n/--ncpu` option followed by the desired number of CPUs, for example, `-n 8` to use 8 CPUs.
+In this case, the code will parallelize the calculation by employing the specified number of CPUs.
+The purpose of parallelization is to accelerate the computation process by dividing the workload among multiple processors.
+By utilizing multiple CPUs, you can potentially reduce the overall processing time for executing _block-MPI.py_ script.
+Note that The actual number of CPUs available for parallelization may depend on the hardware specifications of your system or the constraints set by your cluster environment.

 In **Appendix**  we focus on each argument discussed breafly before.